gareth618/m-pic/README.md

 In this section we will discuss about how certain features of M-PIC were implemented.

-## 3.1. internal API's
+## 3.1. internal APIs

-The internal API's communicate directly with the database and are called client-side through the **AJAX** `fetch` function.
+The internal APIs communicate directly with the database and are called client-side through the **AJAX** `fetch` function.

 - **GET** `/api/sign-in` validates credentials
 - **POST** `/api/sign-up` creates an account